 If necessary, an application to extend your period of intermission can be made to the Examinations Access and Mitigation Committee via your Tutor, Senior Tutor or Deputy Senior Tutor.
 Further evidence will be required to support any extension request.

-If you require a Tier 4 visa to study, you will need to liaise with the University's International Student Team for advice on making your new visa application prior to returning to Cambridge.
+If you require a Student Visa to study, you will need to liaise with the University's International Student Team for advice on making your new visa application prior to returning to Cambridge.

 3. Academic assessments

 In very exceptional circumstances, the College may require you to take an academic assessment before permission to return is granted.
 If this is the case, this will have been confirmed to you by the College as a condition of your return at the point intermission was granted, along with the nature of the assessment and the standard of performance that will be required.

 The College will only impose this as a condition of return where it believes there are strong pedagogical grounds for doing so and will liaise with you in advance about the support that is available.
 This might include, for example, a limited period of access to College/University facilities such as libraries and accommodation, and/or time with a supervisor or Director of Studies in the lead up to your assessment and formal return to study.

 If you require any adjustments to examinations as a result of a medical condition or disability, the College will honour these adjustments for any academic assessment following intermission.
 If you will be returning to study having been newly diagnosed with a long term medical condition or disability which may require reasonable adjustments that have not been put in place for examinations previously, it is recommended you speak to the Disability Resource Centre well in advance of your expected return to study to ensure that your support requirements can be determined in advance.
 Depending on the nature of your disability or medical condition and support needs, the Disability Resource Centre may also be able to provide support from a specialist study skills tutor to assist you in transitioning back to study.